Firas Zahabi

 The Tristar partnership

-GSP's nine consecutive welterweight title defenses (2008-2013), his two-division championship (UFC 217 middleweight title), and his late-career success all happened under Zahabi's coaching.
+GSP's nine consecutive welterweight title defenses (2008–2013), his two-division championship (UFC 217 middleweight title in 2017), and his late-career success all happened under Zahabi's coaching.

 The athletes

 - Georges St-Pierre — UFC welterweight + middleweight champion.
-The canonical Zahabi case study.
+Nine consecutive welterweight title defenses.
+The canonical Zahabi case study and one of the longest coach-fighter partnerships in MMA history (2004–2019, including the four-year inactive period).

-The roster has been smaller than ATT or AKA — Tristar's coaching depth has made it a destination camp rather than a stable-house gym.
+The roster has been smaller than ATT or AKA — Tristar's coaching depth has made it a destination camp for elite fighters and a Quebec-base for regional Canadian fighters, rather than a sprawling stable.

 The coaching philosophy